spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202106.0/marketplace/orders/managing-marketplace-orders.md

 {% endinfo_block %}

 3. Click **Create return**.
-This creates the return and takes you to the _Overview of Return [Return reference_] page, where you can change the return states.
-For details about the return states you can trigger, see [Marketplace return item states](https://spryker.atlassian.net/wiki/spaces/DOCS/pages/2481455549/Marketplace+returns+Reference+information+MP-4080#Marketplace-return-item-states)
+This creates the return and takes you to the *Overview of Return [Return reference]* page, where you can change the return states.
+For details about the return states you can trigger, see Marketplace return item states.<!-- when https://spryker.atlassian.net/wiki/spaces/DOCS/pages/2464809228/Back+Office+Managing+marketplace+returns+MP-4080 published, add-a-link-to https://spryker.atlassian.net/wiki/spaces/DOCS/pages/2464809228/Back+Office+Managing+marketplace+returns+MP-4080#Marketplace-return-item-state-->

 {% info_block infoBox "Info" %}